leahzeisner/NASA-APOD/README.md

 # NASA-APOD
-NASA "Astronomy Picture of the Day (APOD)" API
+Uses NASA "Astronomy Picture of the Day (APOD)" API